awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-lambda-proxy-integrations.md

            --uri arn:aws:apigateway:us-east-1:lambda:path/2015-03-31/functions/arn:aws:lambda:us-east-1:123456789012:function:HelloWorld/invocations \
            --credentials arn:aws:iam::123456789012:role/apigAwsProxyRole
    ```
+**Important**

-   For Lambda integrations, you must use the HTTP method of `POST` for the integration request\.
+For Lambda integrations, you must use the HTTP method of `POST` for the integration request, according to the [specification of the Lambda service action for function invocations](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html)\.
 The IAM role of `apigAwsProxyRole` must have policies allowing the `apigateway` service to invoke Lambda functions\.
-For more information about the IAM permissions, see [ API Gateway Permissions Model for Creating and Managing an API](permissions.md#api-gateway-control-access-iam-permissions-model-for-managing-api)\.
+For more information about IAM permissions, see [ API Gateway Permissions Model for Invoking an API](permissions.md#api-gateway-control-access-iam-permissions-model-for-calling-api)\.

    The successful output is similar to the following: